XavierGeerinck/Algorithms/heuristics_trajectory_methods_simulated_annealing.md

 To apply this algorithm, we start with a high temperature.
 This high temperature allows the algorithm to escape any local optimums (it thus accepts values worse then our current).
 As the temperature gets reduced, we decrease the chance of worse values being accepted.

 ## Algorithm
-1. Create Initial Solution
+1. Create Initial Solution *S* and set our begin temperature *T*
 2. While(termination not met)
-    1. Pick
+    1. Pick a new solution at random by making a small change to our current solution
+    2. Do we go to this new solution? (check if acceptanceProbability(old, new, temperature) > Math.random())
+    3. Decrease the temperature and continue loop